 The best sites are fast and responsive

 As much as a book is about the readers’ experience, websites are all about the visitors’.
 One of the most important factors for that is the loading speed and the responsiveness of a site.
 Again, thinking about your own internet use, if you have to wait long seconds for a page to load… You might just click away instead, ‘cause who has time for that?

 The same goes for responsiveness, which means whether a site adapts well to being displayed on mobile devices.
 People browse more from their phones than ever, and it’s not rare for websites to get over half of their visitors from phones and tablets.
 So it’s crucial for sites to adapt and not fall apart on mobile screens –which, sadly, still happens to way too many websites these days.

 Where are we going with this?
 Just make sure that your author website loads fast and looks great on every possible device.
-The easiest way to accomplish this is by choosing a website builder that guarantees it.
+The easiest way to accomplish this is by choosing a website builder for authors that guarantees it.